syncfusion-content/uwp-docs/uwp/HubTiles/SfSplitMosaicTile.md

 ### Adding SfSplitMosaicTile control

-Create a Universal Windows project in Visual Studio and refer to the following assemblies.
+Create a Universal Windows Platform project in Visual Studio and refer to the following assemblies.

 * Syncfusion.SfHubTile.UWP